 As shown in Table 11, to reach a state of good repair for the region's transit capital assets, the region will need to spend an estimated \$23 billion.
-Anticipated reliable funding is estimated at only \$7.9 billion, however, leaving a state of good repair shortfall of approximately \$15.1 billion.
-Available, reliable funding will reduce the percent of assets exceeding its useful life by only 7 percent from its current value of 29 percent to 22 percent.
-It is worth noting that most of the reduction of this past-useful life figure comes from the planned replacement of the BART rail car fleet.
-The substantial cost of the BART car replacement is not included in the available existing funding amount of \$7.9 billion.
+Prior to SB 1, anticipated reliable funding was estimated at only \$7.9 billion, leaving a state of good repair shortfall of approximately \$15.1 billion.
+The influx of additional reliable funding will help the region further reduce the percent of assets exceeding their useful lives.